nsidc/granule-metgen/README.md

 are the same for all granules.
 These values must be manually added to the `ini` file; they are not included in the `metgenc init` functionality.

-See the file `fixtures/test.ini` for examples.
+See this project's GitHub file, `fixtures/test.ini` for examples.

 | (NetCDF) Attribute  | `ini` section | `ini` element | Note |
 | --------------------|-------------- | ------------- | ----- |